stalela/stalela-docs/docs/00-overview/glossary.md

 Component maintaining authoritative data on institutions, BINs, fees, and settlement windows.

 **Double-entry**
 Accounting principle: every debit has an equal credit.
-Enforced in Storo Ledger.
+Enforced in Stalela Ledger.

 **DLQ (Dead Letter Queue)**
 Queue for events that failed processing and need operator intervention.